 Image preparation

 In this example I am going to train a LoRA on Jennifer Lawrence, the American actress.
-I will be training an SDXL LoRA so the first thing I did was gather 23 images of Jennifer Lawrence and manually cropped the images to 1080 x 1080.
-I use the following free software to crop the images https://www.birme.net/?target_width=1080&target_height=1080
+I will be training an Flux LoRA so the first thing I did was gather 23 images of Jennifer Lawrence and manually cropped the images to 1080 x 1080.
+I used the following free software to crop the images.

 We now need to caption each image so we can tell Stable Diffusion what is represented in the image so that it can easily re-create it.
 We will be using Blip Captioning to caption our images.